Menu

 What do these scenarios look like in real life?
 Here are some examples:

-• You ask your insurance company to provide you an evaluation for your claim as a basis as to why it would only pay $10,000 of your $50,000 in medical bills and your insurance company refuses to do sue.
+• You ask your insurance company to provide you with an evaluation for your claim as a basis for why it would only pay $10,000 of your $50,000 in medical bills, and your insurance company refuses to sue.

 • You incur hail damage to your home.
 You submit the claim to your homeowner’s insurance policy.
 Your insurance carrier refuses to make payments under the policy, undervalues the claim, or delays payments for months or years

 What if your insurance company blames you for its delay or denial of a claim?
-Here are some tips as to how to work with your insurance company to preserve your bad faith claim:
+Here are some tips on how to work with your insurance company to preserve your bad faith claim:

 • Cooperate with your insurance company.
 Almost every insurance policy in Colorado includes a duty for you to cooperate with your insurance company.
 Your cooperation is not required without limitation.
 You should seek legal advice to determine the extent of your duty to cooperate.